GitMirroring/gnuboot/website/pages/index.md

-title: Free your BIOS today!
+title: 'GNU Boot: 100% free boot software distribution.'
 ---

 ### What is this? ####